Intempt

 What to Watch For

-Klaviyo changed its billing model in February 2025 from email-volume-based to active-profile-based.
-Every subscribed contact counts toward your tier, whether they opened your last 20 emails or not.
+Klaviyo changed its billing model in February 2025.
+It moved from email-volume-based billing to active-profile-based billing.
+Every subscribed contact counts toward your tier.
+This applies even if they did not open your last 20 emails.

 If you have a large list with lapsed subscribers, this change likely hit your bill hard.
 List hygiene has become more critical than it ever was.